 Finding SODO is easy; take the 4th Avenue exit of either I-5 or I-90 and turn right (south).
 Once you cross Royal Brougham Way, you're there.
 The busy BNSF Mainline runs parallel with 4th Avenue S and 1st Avenue S down the length of the area before entering a large freight yard south of Spokane Street.
 It also runs - literally - underneath Safeco Field's eastern end, and provides another unique experience: federally mandated crossing blasts from trains during Mariners games.
 A few years back the media tried to get BNSF to stop blowing the horns during the All-Star game "because it would ruin the broadcast."
 They were laughed out of the meetings.
-Since then it has come to be an expected and welcome part of a Mariners game, much like the Green Monster is to Boston.

 Four major streets in SODO cross the Mainline: Holgate, Lander, Horton, and Spokane.
 Holgate and Lander both offer close public parking that will allow a railfan to troll the area with a camera.
 In fact, there is a Krispy Kreme at the corner of 1st and Holgate within ear shot of the mainline.
 Horton is a true gritty industrial street; parking is minimal but walking the area can often find a hidden road switcher or two.
 Spokane Street runs underneath the Spokane St Viaduct towards West Seattle; parking areas there are more congested, and making a left turn anywhere near the viaduct is difficult unless you know the backroads.